If you’re looking for a versatile, eye-catching accent, flat weave rugs provide a flexible flooring solution.

 What are the advantages of flat weave rugs?

 - Flat weave rugs include wide ranges of style.
-Usually when we think of flat weave rugs, we think of either Southwestern style rugs with Native American tribal patterns, or fringed rugs with a Middle Eastern flavor.
+Usually when we think of flat weave rugs, we think of either Southwestern style rugs, or fringed rugs with a Middle Eastern influence.
 But more and more rug designers are creating flat weave rugs with a modern flair.
-There’s no denying that a flat weave rug can lend a casual tone to a room, but you can find plenty of contemporary designs with sleek, modern patterns and colors that fit in with the most sophisticated of interior designs.
+There’s no denying that a flat weave rug can lend a casual tone to a room, but you can find plenty of contemporary designs with sleek, modern patterns and colors that fit in with the most sophisticated interiors.

 - Flat weave rugs are easy to move.
 Not having a pile means that flat weave rugs use substantially less material, so they’re lighter than other types of rugs.
 The lack of a backing means they’re much more flexible, and can be easily folded or rolled up.
 If you live by yourself and like to rearrange your furniture, or if you like to make seasonal decor changes, this can be a real advantage!